graphql-dotnet/graphql-dotnet/BOUNTY.md

    at this time as well.
 4. If your proposal is accepted, you may begin code implementation that adheres to your proposal.
 5. Submit code as a draft pull request in the appropriate repository so GraphQL.NET community leaders can track progress.
-6. Once code is complete, remove draft status and notify GraphQL.NET maintainers.
+6. Once code is complete, remove draft status and request a review from the GraphQL.NET maintainers.
 7. Update code with feedback from core GraphQL.NET contributors as needed.
 8. Wait for your code to be merged into the `master` or `develop` branch.
 9. [Submit an expense through Open Collective](https://opencollective.com/graphql-net/expenses/new) for the amount of the bounty.